mcharouk/aws/Certification/machinelearning.md

 ## Textract

 * Textract cannot redact PII for the text it extracts.
 Best solution is to use it with Comprehend

+## Amazon Forecast

+### Algorithms

+* Simpler ones
+  * ARIMA (Autoregressive Integrated Moving Average)
+  * ETS (Error, Trend, Seasonality)
+* Seasonality
+  * Prophet - when interpretability is important
+  * NPTS (Non-Parametric Time Series)
+* More complex that can handler non linear patterns
+  * DeepAR+
+  * CNN-QR (Convolutional Neural Network - Quantile Regression)

+## Indexes

+* Amazon forecast has indexes on weathers and holidays to integrate these data into custom data to build the model

+# Quicksight ML Insights

+* forecast
+* anomaly detection
+* auto-narratives (interpret the chart and generates a text the synthesize insights)